simalexan/sns-subscriber-lambda-s3/README.md

-## SNS -> Lambda -> S3
+# SNS -> Lambda -> S3

-#### Description
+## Description

 This is a SNS Lambda subscriber that stores notification data into an S3 Bucket.

 Written in Node.js.

-It's a Nuts&Bolts application component for AWS Serverless Application Repository.
+It's a serverless application component, instantly deployable via AWS Serverless Application Repository.

+## Latest Release - 1.1.0

+- Upgrading the Node.js release to 12.x LTS
+- Using AWS SAM CLI as a deployment tool